ISO 27001 and ISO 27002 2022 updates

-How ISO 27001 can help you comply with the GDPR
+How can ISO 27001 can help you comply with the GDPR?

-The GDPR states that organisations must adopt appropriate policies, procedures and processes to protect the personal data they hold.
+The EU General Data Protection Regulation (GDPR) requires organisations to adopt appropriate technical and organisational measures – including policies, procedures and processes – to protect the personal data they process.

 Does the GDPR offer guidance for avoiding a data breach?